glennhenry/Zombie-Pandemic-Recreated/game-spec.md

 We will use this type for those uncategorized entities.

+### Events

+They are random encounter during gameplay, which can be met inside buildings, when entering a block, or after certain conditions.

+They are typically associated with story and lore as cosmetics.

+For example, it could be a dialog to bridge before zombie fight, random encounters when entering building that harms the player, or something random like encountering a survivor that steals your item.

+#### Dialogues

+Subset of event which is used to deliver story, world-building, or choices to the player.
+It's an important aspect of an event, which regularly available during events.

+It consists of lines with the speaker and text, which could serve as bridge between setting context such as mission and building or block entrance.
+Furthermore, it may include choices, where player could respond and receives a positive or negative outcome.

+### Missions

+Missions are objectives for player to complete.

+Types of missions:

+1. Main missions: necessary to complete for game ending.
+2. Sub missions: optional objectives to earn rewards for game progression or lore purposes.
+3. Daily missions: sub missions which are available daily.

+Objectives types:

+1. Reach: reach a particular block, zone, or building.
+2. Defeat: defeat some amount of a particular zombie.
+3. Obtain: obtain an item, either by looting, crafting, or buying (expandable to a more specific goal).
+4. Deliver: deliver an item to particular NPC, which may be inside building.
+5. Trigger: trigger specific condition (e.g., survive zombie fight for particular time, use melee attacks 10 times in a battle, etc.).

+Should be expandable easily.

 ### Items

 Some items can be looted in container or bought from the shop inside buildings.